Defined Contribution (DC) costs and charges for UKRF members

 In addition, the Trustee believes that the transaction costs detailed in this statement provide good value for members, as the ability for the investment managers to transact forms an integral part of the investment process, and gives potential for greater investment returns net of charges over time.
 The Trustee continues to monitor the levels of transaction costs.

-In line with previous years, the Trustee has undertaken a proportionate annual assessment of the value for members offered by these external With-profit policies and is confident that they continue to offer reasonable value to members and does not expect the value for members to change.
+In line with previous years, the Trustee has undertaken a proportionate annual assessment of the value for members offered by the external With-profit policies that were historically available to members.
+The Trustee assesses that they continue to offer reasonable value to members and does not expect the value for members to change.
 The key reasons for this conclusion remain that by investing in With-profit policies members have benefited from a capital guarantee and positive investment returns in recent years, despite higher levels of fees, and their funds are invested with major insurance companies with open books of business.

 In 2021, the Trustee reviewed the type and level of protection for members’ investments held by the UKRF and concluded that there are appropriate protections and segregation of assets in place.
 In carrying out this review the Trustee considered: